List of Everton F.C. managers: History

 Moyes's replacement was Roberto Martínez, the club's first manager from outside Britain and Ireland.
 After three seasons, the last of which saw Everton return their worst home record in the club's 138-year history until the 2022–23 season, Martínez was sacked in May 2016 and replaced by Ronald Koeman a month later.
 Koeman was sacked in October 2017 after 16 months in the job following a 5–2 defeat to Arsenal that had dropped the club into the relegation zone.
 Sam Allardyce was named as Koeman's permanent replacement in November 2017.
 He was replaced at the end of 2017–18 by Marco Silva after finishing in 8th Silva was sacked in December 2019 following a 5–2 defeat to Liverpool, with Duncan Ferguson taking over as interim manager until the arrival of Carlo Ancelotti on 21 December 2019.
 Ancelotti would depart the club at the end of the 2020–21 season, returning to coach Real Madrid.
 On 30 June 2021, Rafael Benítez was named as Ancelotti's successor.
 He himself would be relieved of his duties on 16 January 2022 following a defeat to Norwich City which left Everton in 15th in the league.
 Benítez's six-and-a-half month tenure meant that he was the shortest-serving permanent manager in Everton's history.
 He was replaced temporarily with Duncan Ferguson as caretaker manager again that same day, playing and losing one game against Aston Villa, before being replaced by Frank Lampard on 31 January 2022.
-Lampard just about kept Everton up, but after a very below-par first half of the following season, alongside protests from fans against the board, he was sacked on 23 January 2023 with the Toffeemen sitting bottom alongside Southampton with only 15 points, and was replaced by Sean Dyche a week later on 30 January 2023.
-Dyche was also sacked almost two years later on 9 January 2025, after having only won three league games after the first half of the season.
+Lampard barely kept Everton up, but after a very poor first half the following season, combined with protests from fans against the board, he was sacked on 23 January 2023 with the Toffees sitting bottom alongside Southampton with only 15 points, he was replaced by Sean Dyche a week later on 30 January 2023.
+Dyche too was sacked almost two years later on 9 January 2025, after having only won 3 league games during the first half of the season.
 David Moyes returned as manager two days later on 11 January 2025.

-Managers
+List of managers

-As of match played 29 September 2025.
+As of match played 19 September 2026.
 Only professional, competitive matches are counted.